Yuka Kagami

-Yuka Kagami (born 14 September 2001) is a Japanese freestyle wrestler.
+Yuka Kagami (鏡 優翔, Kagami Yūka) is a Japanese freestyle wrestler.
 She won the gold medal in the women's 76 kg event at the 2024 Summer Olympics in Paris, France.
 In 2023, she won the gold medal in her event at the World Wrestling Championships held in Belgrade, Serbia.
 She is a two-time medalist, including gold, at the Asian Wrestling Championships.

 Career

 Kagami won the bronze medal in the girls' freestyle 73 kg event at the 2018 Summer Youth Olympics held in Buenos Aires, Argentina.

 In 2019, at the Golden Grand Prix Ivan Yarygin held in Krasnoyarsk, Russia, she won the silver medal in the women's 72 kg event.
 In that same year, she also won the gold medal in the women's 72 kg event at the 2019 Asian Wrestling Championships held in Xi'an, China.
 At the 2019 World U23 Wrestling Championship held in Budapest, Hungary she won the silver medal in the 76 kg event.

 Kagami won the silver medal in her event at the 2022 Asian Wrestling Championships held in Ulaanbaatar, Mongolia.
 She won one of the bronze medals in the women's 76 kg event at the 2022 World Wrestling Championships held in Belgrade, Serbia.

 In 2023, Kagami won the gold medal in the women's 76 kg event at the World Wrestling Championships held in Belgrade, Serbia.
 She defeated Aiperi Medet Kyzy of Kyrgyzstan in her gold medal match.
 She also earned a quota place for Japan for the 2024 Summer Olympics in Paris, France.
 Kagami won the gold medal in the women's 76 kg event at the Olympics.
 She defeated Kennedy Blades of the United States in her gold medal match.